xdmushui/partner-center-sdk/develop/cancel-an-order-from-the-integration-sandbox.md

 ---
 title: Cancel an order from the integration sandbox
-description: How to cancel reserved instance / software / 3rd party SaaS subscription orders from Testing in Production (Tip) integration sandbox accounts. ms.assetid: A4T6TYUI-EA7F-4C21-835F-6D6C303B05A5 ms.date: 02/21/2019 ms.localizationpriority: medium
+description: How to cancel orders from integration sandbox accounts. ms.date: 02/21/2019 ms.localizationpriority: medium
 ---

-# Cancel reserved instance / software / 3rd party SaaS subscription orders from the integration sandbox accounts.
+# Cancel an order from the integration sandbox

 **Applies To**